 - Send around a feedback form via Google Forms or Survey Monkey

-- Place a “feedback box” to the staff room where team members can voice their concerns or thoughts (anonymous feedback should be welcome)
+- Place a “feedback box” in the staff room where team members can voice their concerns or thoughts (anonymous feedback should be welcome)

 - Add a feedback session to your monthly staff meetings so you can discuss process improvements and changes openly as a team.